TeamRizu/outfox-wiki/content/user-guide/games/pomu.md

 When this game mode was added in 2003, it actually supported all 9 buttons available on the controller, Yet no 3/4/5 or 7 button mode was created.

-This mode has been 'broken' the longest in the game's history.
+This mode has been 'broken' the longest in the game's _(StepMania's)_ history.
 Due to the lack of users, no-one reported any bugs until development began on the new BMS loader during the _Project OutFox_ era.
 An anonymous Japanese player reported a series of bugs and then this mode was properly restored and is now very playable.

 ``po-mu`` 3 button was broken due to a channel issue as _Squirrel_ misread the Japanese documentation on PMS so they did not play properly.
 This was fixed in March 2022.

 PMS began life as a piano format, and when the project sadly faded away, it was adopted for ``po-mu`` charts around 2004-5.
 5 or 7 key charts _need_ to be in their PMS file to not accidentally be parsed by simulators as 5K BMS.

 18K ``po-mu`` was a design by a simulator in the early 2010s, and still is in use today.
 Support for it was heavily requested, so it has been added.

 _Written and Maintained with ♡ by Squirrel_